november17/hello-world/README.md

 ##doin stuff with javascript, php, and python.

 Mostly here to cherry pick other people's stuff that are way better coders than me to mash together.
-Sometimes I get ideas in my head :D
+Nothing fancy, sometimes I get ideas in my head and try to make them work :D

 APIs are Fun.
+AI is interesting.
+Automation is fantastic, mostly because I'm really lazy.
+I spend a lot of time debugging.

 I like beaches, beer, and pizza.